springernature/vpat/nature-content-discovery.md

 <td>502.3.6 Label Relationships</td>
 <td>Supports</td>
 <td>
-All of these pages use labels on components that require user input.
+All of the pages in this product use labels on components that require user input.

 See WCAG sections [2.4.6 Headings and Labels](#headings-and-labels) and [3.3.2 Labels or Instructions](#labels-or-instructions) for further detail.
 </td>